 - 1. The amount of plasmid extracted is related to factors such as bacterial culture concentration and plasmid copy number.
 If the extracted plasmid is a low copy plasmid or a large plasmid larger than 10kb, the amount of bacterial cells used should be increased, and the amount of P1, P2, and P3 should be increased proportionally. - 2.
 When extracting large plasmids, the operation should be gentle and a suction head with an enlarged opening should be used to prevent mechanical cutting from damaging DNA. - 3.
-After DNA precipitation, there may not be significant precipitation observed.
+After centrifugation of DNA precipitation solution, obvious precipitation may not be visible.
 If no precipitation is observed and DNA loss is a concern, the supernatant can be retained.
-After completing all operations, electrophoresis identification can be performed to determine whether the final product has been obtained (hundreds of grams of DNA are centrifuged and precipitated on the sidewall of the tube, and obvious clumps may not be visible). - 4.
+After completing all operations, electrophoresis identification can be performed to determine whether the final product has been obtained (hundreds of micrograms of DNA are centrifuged and precipitated on the sidewall of the tube, and obvious clumps may not be visible). - 4.
 The concentration and purity of the obtained plasmid DNA can be detected by agarose gel electrophoresis and ultraviolet spectrophotometer.
 An OD260 value of 1 is equivalent to approximately 50μg/ml DNA.
 Electrophoresis may consist of a single band, as well as 2 or more DNA bands, mainly due to varying degrees of superhelix conformational plasmids swimming in different positions, which are related to the length of extract culture time and the intensity of extraction operations.
-Under normal operating conditions, our company's products can basically exceed 95% over rotation. - 5.
-The exact molecular size of plasmid DNA can only be determined by comparing it with DNA molecular weight markers after tangent normalization.
-Plasmids in a circular or super spiral state have an uncertain swimming position and cannot be determined by electrophoresis for exact size.
+Under normal operating conditions, our company's products can basically exceed 95% over rotation.